PraveshMoelchand/gdse-in-practice/_posts/2020-05-13-tools-for-distributed-communication.md

 tags:
   - covid-19
   - communication tools
-  - co-located
 ---
 Working in a team comes with many challenges.
 When done well the productivity and efficiency will also improve.
 The first and most important factor is communication.
 As we know COVID-19 has forced us in a position where we have to work remotely.
-This affects the communication as it can no longer be performed in a co-located environment.
+This affects the communication as it can no longer be performed in a remote environment.

 It is important to look into alternative tools that allow the communication between team members over a long distance.
 Is this possible?
-If so, what tools are generally needed to cover all the communication in a co-located setup?
+If so, what tools are generally needed to cover all the communication in a remote setup?
 In this blog post these questions will be answered.

 ## Types of tools